 Hazardous Decomposition Products: When this product is used in a welding process, hazardous decomposition product would include those from volatilization, reaction or oxidation of the material listed in section 3 and those from the base metal and coating.
 The amount of fumes generated from this product varies with welding parameters and dimensions.
-The rest is not analyzed, according to available standards.
 Refer to applicable national exposure limits for fume compounds, including those exposure limits for fume compounds found in section 3.
-Reasonably expected gaseous products would include carbon oxides, nitrogen oxides and ozone.
+Manganese and nickel have low exposure limits, in some countries, which may be easily exceeded.
+Reasonably expect gaseous products would include carbon oxides, nitrogen oxides and ozone.
 Air contaminants around the welding area can be affected by the welding process and influence the composition and quality of fumes and gases produced.